Plant Taxonomy of Oakleaf Hydrangeas:

 ) is so commonly used that it essentially doubles as a common name; when used as a common name, I don't capitalize the word.
 The cultivar

 that I have grown is 'Snow Queen.'
-For research purposes, note that the common species name for these plants is sometimes given as "oak leaf" hydrangeas (two words, instead of one).
+For research purposes, note that the common name for these plants is sometimes given as "oak leaf" hydrangeas (two words, instead of one).

 Oakleaf hydrangeas are flowering deciduous